LATEST CRUISE BOOKINGS

 To reduce our 'air miles', we then stay on Explorer for ESCAPE TO THE AZORES, a 14-night cruise from Miami on March 25th back to Lisbon on April 8th, via Bermuda, Horta and Ponta delgada on the Azores, and Funchal on Madeira.
 Full details here.

-This is then followed by two spectacular, back-to-back for Viking Ocean Cruises.
-The first of these, NORTH PACIFIC PASSAGE on one of their newest ships, Viking Spirit, will sail from Yokohama, the port for Tokyo, on May 5th, visiting Sapporo for Otaru in Japan, then on to Korsakov on Sakhalin Island in the Russian Federation and Petropavlovsk-Kamchatsky on the fabled Kamchatka Peninsula.
+This is then followed by two spectacular, back-to-back trips for Viking Ocean Cruises.
+The first of these, NORTH PACIFIC PASSAGE on one of their newest ships, Viking Orion, will sail from Yokohama, the port for Tokyo, on May 5th, visiting Sapporo for Otaru in Japan, then on to Korsakov on Sakhalin Island in the Russian Federation and Petropavlovsk-Kamchatsky on the fabled Kamchatka Peninsula.
 We then gain a day crossing the International Date Line before visiting Dutch Harbour on Unalaska, Kodiak Island, Seward, Valdez, Hubbard Glacier, Sitka and Ketchikan in Alaska, and ending in Vancouver, British Columbia on 26th May (see map below).
 Full details of that cruise to little-visited ports is here.

-We then stay on Viking Spirit for the company's first venture in Alaska and the first of a summer of ALASKA & THE INSIDE PASSAGE cruises.
+We then stay on Viking Orion for the company's first venture in Alaska and the first of a summer of ALASKA & THE INSIDE PASSAGE cruises.
 Our cruise will depart Vancouver on 26th May and sails the Seymour Narrows to Ketchikan, Sitka, Juneau, Skagway, Icy Strait Point, Hubbard Glacier, Valdez and ending in Seward on June 1st, We look forward to return to explore Alaska further at this delightful time of year.
 Read more about that cruise on the Viking website here.

 A month off, then we make a return to Seven Seas Navigator for two legs of her GRAND ARCTIC QUEST.
 For the first leg, FROM NORSEMEN TO ROYALS, we join the ship in Reykjavik on July 11th for a 14-night trip via Patreksfjorður and Husavik in Iceland, Torshavn on the Faroe Islands, Lerwick in Shetland, Bergen, Stavanger, Kristiansand and Oslo in Norway, Copenhagen and Skagen in Denmark, and Zeebrugge in Belgium, ending in Southampton, England on July 25th, More about that cruise here.